02 Apr 2020 | Michael Menduno

 De Angelis was successful, and in 1982, IDA launched the first worldwide diving accident insurance, which was sold as an add-on to IDA members, similar to today.
 Recognizing the needs of its professional diving members, the organization also began offering liability insurance at the same time.
 Though a few general insurers offered professional diving liability insurance in the early 1980s, it was limited in coverage, and very expensive, as diving was considered an extremely dangerous activity.

-The following year, after a fruitful meeting with Dr. Bennett, IDA became DAN Europe, and NDAN became the Divers Alert Network (DAN) US.
-Five years later, DAN US later launched its own diving insurance program in conjunction with a third party provider.
+In 1986, after a fruitful meeting with Dr. Bennett, IDA became DAN Europe, and NDAN became the Divers Alert Network (DAN) US.
+A year later, DAN US later launched its own diving insurance program in conjunction with a third party provider.

 DIY Diving Insurance